faithmutinda46-png/cpp-learning-journey/04-functions/README.md

 - Returns `false` if another divisor is found.
 - Returns `true` if no divisor is found.
 - Displays whether the number is prime or not.

+## 11. Reverse Number Function

+This project was a bit challenging at first because I didn't fully understand the logic behind reversing a number.
+I used a `while` loop to take the last digit of a number, remove it, and build the reversed number one digit at a time.

+## What I learned

+- How to use a `while` loop.
+- How to use `% 10` to get the last digit of a number.
+- How to use `/ 10` to remove the last digit.
+- How to build a reversed number using `reversed * 10 + lastDigit`.
+- How variables can have different scopes depending on where they are declared.
+- How a function can handle the whole process and return the final result.

+## Example

+If the user enters:

+`12345`

+The program returns:

+`54321`

+## What I found challenging

+Understanding the logic was harder than writing the code.
+I initially struggled to understand how the `while` loop, `lastDigit`, and `reversed` worked together.
+After breaking the process down step by step, I was able to understand how the number is reversed.